lukas-jj/about-me/README.md

 I am a software developer looking to further my skills and meet people in the tech industry.

-Some of my passions include tech, travel, psychology, music, languages, conservation and education.
+Some of my passions include tech, travel, psychology, music, languages and education.

 # Ongoing proects